Who gets permanent care subsidies and supplements

 Initial entry adjustment payment

-Providers are paid an initial entry adjustment payment each time new resident enters a residential aged care service.
+Providers are paid an initial entry adjustment payment each time a new resident enters a residential aged care service.

 This is to cover one-off costs related to transitioning a resident into a new care environment, or between services.